What's more fancy than a Porsche? A flying Porsche

 Meanwhile, Airbus has its own eVTOL craft, Vahana, which took to the skies at the start of 2018 and recently completed its 100th test flight.

-Porsche's forecasts put the electric eVTOL market at 23,000 units, creating a new market worth $32 billion, by the year 2035.
+Porsche Consulting's forecasts put the electric eVTOL market at 23,000 units, creating a new market worth $32 billion, by the year 2035.
 This would be preceded by a decade-long experimentation and roll-out phase, which would define which are the winning concepts from a technical, financial and operational point of view.

 The decades ahead